Rohanberiwal/6.S191-DL/Scripts/Image Segmentation/SegNets.md

 # SegNets

 SegNets are fully convolutional encoder-decoder architectures designed for image segmentation.
-Here’s an overview of how they work and how they differ from Fully Convolutional Networks (FCNs).

 ## Architecture

 - **SegNets**: These are composed of an encoder and a decoder.